commercelayer/commercelayer-js-dropin/README.md

 A JavaScript library that helps you integrate the [Commerce Layer API](https://docs.commercelayer.io/api/) into any HTML page.

+> This library is deprecated and no longer maitained.
+A brand new Commerce Layer [JS Drop-in](https://github.com/commercelayer/drop-in.js) has been officially released — we strongly recommend you to use that instead and start exploring [Commerce Layer micro frontends](https://commercelayer.github.io/drop-in.js/?path=/docs/introduction--basic).

 ![A GIF of the demo project](docs/images/demo.gif)

 ## What is Commerce Layer?